Pokemon-Standards-Consortium/meta/README.md

 The mission of the **Pokémon Standards Consortium** is to ensure the interoperability of information related to the Pokémon franchise between organizations by developing well-defined and clear methods.
 This is a semi-formal, community-driven initiative that will allow for more data portability across projects and organizations, working directly with those who hope to benefit from the Consortium's efforts to ensure rigid standards.

 # Communication
 Most formal communication should be done in the PSC GitHub for transparency and easy tracking.
 Issues should be created for all Proposals, as well as topics of discussion.
-Informal communication, as well as all voting, will be done in [the PSC Discord](https://discord.gg/f7jXyE2C4h).
+Informal communication, as well as notifications of new items to vote on, takes place in [the PSC Discord](https://discord.gg/f7jXyE2C4h).

 # Standards process
 The process for PSC standards documents is loosely based on processes used by the [IETF](https://www.ietf.org/), [W3C](https://www.w3.org/), and [ISO](https://www.iso.org/), as well as common software release life cycles.